kant/transformap.github.io/README.md

 Allow contributors to edit content by adding them as collaborators ([Settings > Collaborators](https://github.com/TransforMap/transformap.github.io/settings/collaboration)) on the repository.

-They can they edit the [Markdown](https://daringfireball.net/projects/markdown/syntax) partials at [prose.io/#transformap/transformap.github.io](http://prose.io/#transformap/transformap.github.io).
+They can edit the [Markdown](https://daringfireball.net/projects/markdown/syntax) partials at [prose.io/#transformap/transformap.github.io](http://prose.io/#transformap/transformap.github.io).

 #### Tips for editing using Prose ####